What Is Duplicate Content In SEO – Can it Affect Your Ranking?

 - Regularly check the URLs and pages of your site.

-- If you redo your website, use 301 redirects “Redirect Permanent”, which redirects users and Googlebot to new URLs and not old ones!
+- If you redo your website, use 301 redirects “Redirect Permanent”; it redirects users and Googlebot to new URLs and not old ones!

 - Use “canonicalization”; sometimes several URLs have the same content, but are different.
 It is enough to adopt the canonical URLs which specify which URL is the original one among several very close URLs.
 The tag is: <link rel = “canonical” href = “url” />.
 Put it in the HTLM header of your page, between <head /> and </ head />.